This article introduces Unity Catalog, the Databricks data governance solution for the Lakehouse.

 In Unity Catalog, admins and data stewards manage users and their access to data centrally across all of the workspaces in a Databricks account.
 Users in different workspaces can share access to the same data, depending on privileges granted centrally in Unity Catalog.

 Key features of Unity Catalog include:

 Define once, secure everywhere: Unity Catalog offers a single place to administer data access policies that apply across all workspaces and personas.

-Standards-compliant security model: Unity Catalog’s security model is based on standard ANSI SQL, and allows administrators to grant permissions at the level of catalogs, databases (also called schemas), tables, and views in their existing data lake using familiar syntax.
+Standards-compliant security model: Unity Catalog’s security model is based on standard ANSI SQL and allows administrators to grant permissions in their existing data lake using familiar syntax, at the level of catalogs, databases (also called schemas), tables, and views.

 Built-in auditing: Unity Catalog automatically captures user-level audit logs that record access to your data.

 In Unity Catalog, the hierarchy of primary data objects flows from metastore to table:

 Metastore: The top-level container for metadata.
 Each metastore exposes a three-level namespace (

 table) that organizes your data.

 Catalog: The first layer of the object hierarchy, used to organize your data assets.